randev97/SMSP/README.md

 # Sawery Maxer Secure Protocol (SMSP)

-**Sawery Maxer Secure Protocol (SMSP)** is a straightforward and secure communication protocol designed for HTTP/HTTPS to ensure encrypted data exchange and data integrity.
+**Sawery Maxer Secure Protocol (SMSP)** is a straightforward and secure communication protocol designed for HTTPS to ensure encrypted data exchange and data integrity.
 SMSP uses a `Security ID` for session identification and a defined header format for secure data transmission, making it an effective solution for short-term and long-term secure communications.
+SMSP has 2 security levels. `SMSP 1` for whitelisted websites, and `SMSP 2` for whitelisted and verified websites.
+Verification is done by Security ID.
+See `whitelist` file for whitelisted websites.

 ## Key Features